Jay-Idrees/MongoDB-for-MERN-Stack/Readme.md

 **Installation of Mongoose**
 - `npm install mongoose --save`
 - It uses schemas - gives you better of control of the structure of documents you want to store in the database
+- Shcema is the blue print of the product and model builds on the schema

+# Using Mongoose

+- Makes it easier to run MongoDB driver.
+Note that installing this package does not install the mongo DB database